Chiari-like Malformation and Syringomyelia

 For dogs with signs of neuropathic pain (e.g. severe pain; increased sensitivity to normally non-painful sensation such as touch; and scratching behaviour), an (unlicensed) neurogenic painkiller is more likely to be effective for example gabapentin or pregabalin.

 Corticosteroids are an option if pain persists or where available finances prohibit the use of other drugs however as these drugs can have long-term side effects and we try to avoid them.

-Chiari – like Malformation and Syringomyelia is rarely fatal however it can be a very painful disease and a minority of dogs are eventually euthanized as a consequence of uncontrolled pain.
+Chiari-like malformation and syringomyelia is rarely fatal however it can be a very painful disease and a minority of dogs are eventually euthanised as a consequence of uncontrolled pain.
 Typically lifelong medication is required and the problem is progressive in about three-quarters of cases meaning that the dogs require increasing doses of medication to control their signs.
 However, the majority of owners report that despite this their pets can enjoy a good quality of life.
 Most dogs retain the ability to walk although a minority may develop significantly weakness.

 What other things can I do to help my dog?

 The dog’s activity need not be restricted but you should understand that your dog may avoid some activities and not tolerate grooming of some body areas (e.g. one ear).
 Simple actions, for example raising the food bowl and removing neck collars, can help.